ayu-tea/Employee-Wellness-Analysis/README.md

 # Employee Wellness & Mental Health Analysis

-This is a personal data analysis project focused on mental health in the workplace, particularly in the tech industry.
+This project is focused on mental health in the workplace, particularly in the tech industry.
 I cleaned and explored a real-world dataset to uncover patterns related to treatment needs, and to understand how factors like gender, age, country, and company support affect employee wellness.

 ---